devyani2995/codingninja-todolist-app/README.md

 # TodoList App
-Simple todo app built with the React framework.
+Simple todo app built with the React framework.It display the list of all Todo items.Also a user can add a new task,update and delete a particular task.

 ## Features